RandomTrickster/TemplateGenerator/README.md

 # TemplateGenerator
-A simple template generator written in C.
+A simple template generator written in Nim.